dmlogic/community-contributions/user-stories/As a community member.md

     manually or Stripe
 So I can contribute for any additional liability

+I a missing contribution request to change itself to a voluntary request In case the admin deleted the request before I acted on it

 I need to see any outstanding requests I have
 So I have any easy means to click and pay